terrylinooo/cache-master/README.txt

 Tags: cache, redis, mongodb, memcached, apc, apcu Requires at least: 4.7
 Tested up to: 6.0.1
-Stable tag: 2.1.2
+Stable tag: 2.1.3
 Requires PHP: 7.1.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl.html

 == Description ==

-Cache Master is an extremely light-weight and high-performace cache plugin that speeds up your WordPress sites on the fly.
+Cache Master is an extremely lightweight, high-performance cache plugin that speeds up your WordPress sites on the fly.
 The core of Cache Master is driven by Shieldon Simple Cache, a PSR-16 simple cache library.

 Open sourced on GitHub: